jfx2006/developer-docs/contributing/fixing-a-bug/lint-and-format-code.md

 * catching problems that might otherwise go unnoticed
 * making it easier for developers to write well-formatted code

+Mozlint is a library that standardizes linter configuration and provides an interface for running all linters at once.
+It's is designed to be consumed by things like mach and taskcluster.

 For JavaScript code we use both:

 * [eslint](https://eslint.org/) - linting tool